BAMUM Bronze "King + Queen" Ancestral Pair (Magbet Chiefdom — Clan Role-Models)

 - Ritually important ancestral figures: serving as role models for the entire clan

 The "queen" (267) is depicted with two children in her arms as a fertility symbol; the "king" as a brave all-conquering warrior.
-Hornek explicitly notes both "are supposed to have a role model effect for the entire clan."
+Hornek notes both "are supposed to have a role model effect for the entire clan."
 Displayed in the treasury, they served as the permanent, metallic embodiment of the clan's highest physical and moral aspirations.

-3. Patina, Material Weathering, and Age Verification
+3. Patina, Material Weathering, and Surface Wear

 Summary